-The following is an alphabetical list of the professionals, facilitators, and parents who took part in the various sessions for the 2022 Philly Family Pride conference.
+The following is an alphabetical list of the professionals, facilitators, and parents who will take part in the various sessions for the 2023 Philly Family Pride conference.
 This conference would not be possible without their commitment to improving the lives of LGBTQ+ led families.

 Adam Moskowitz (he/him) has worked in childcare for the past six years.
-Currently, Adam directs a childcare facility in Philadelphia.
-He is excited to share his expertise at this year's conference.
+Currently, Adam directs a childcare facility in Philadelphia and serves on the board of directors of Philly Family Pride.

 Pax Ressler (they/she) is a non-binary performer, devisor, music director, and composer who believes singing is one of the most human and communal things we can do.
 She blends and infuses her love for cabaret, musical theatre, and harmony into her music work, including writing an album of non-binary love songs and gardening Philadelphia’s paid civic singing collective, Rise Choir (@risechoircollective).
 Pax is a passionate advocate and organizer of the local non-binary and trans theatre community with Genderfunk Philly (@genderfunkphilly).
 Their compositions have been shared in The Bearded Ladies' Barrymore Award-winning Contradict This!
 A Birthday Funeral for Heroes and in productions at La Mama Experimental Theatre and at the Guggenheim in NYC.
 More at paxressler.com or @paxressler.

 Alexander Stefanini MS, LPC (he/him) has been working with kids, teens, families and adults since 2004.
 Alex received his Master's degree in Counseling from the University of Tennessee, Knoxville and has been a Licensed Professional Counselor since 2004.
 He is the owner of Arrive Therapy in Paoli.
 More about Alex.

 Skott Stotland (they/them) is a PFP parent and board member since 2021.